forkphorus/sb-downloader/README.md

  - Firefox >= 57
  - Edge >= 79

-The primary limiting factors are support for AbortController (optional for cancelling downloads) and TextDecoder (for determining the type of pre-compressed projects).
+The primary limiting factors are support for fetch, TextDecoder, and AbortController (optional).
 You may be able to polyfill these on your own.

 ### Simple usage